AkaiKoinzell/GolfCaddy/README.md

-# GolfCaddy
+# Pro Putt

-GolfCaddy is a small web application for tracking golf rounds and club statistics.
+Pro Putt is a small web application for tracking golf rounds and club statistics.
 It uses Firebase for authentication and data storage and is written as client‑side ES modules.